 - Boost overall productivity and efficiency within the organization

-The Types of Order Processing
+The Types of Order Process Management

 Orders are generally processed in one of three ways.
 Hand-written receipts are the most basic, used where businesses rely on ledgers to keep track of orders.
 For obvious reasons, it is the least dependable system.